>Texts can be found here, on academia.edu page. For full academic record, please go to the CV section.

 Since 2015 her research has moved towards a broader exploration of media cultures and technologies in relation to large-scale changes, often perceived as catastrophic, such as climate change or the geo-social phenomena of "the Anthropocene."
 These "crisis" situations provoke the formation of new political subjectivities, often at the intersection of sweeping environmental, technological and social change, which re-configure both the relation between media and the environment, and between political subjects and their newly global yet already collapsing culture.
 She is especially interested in analysing media cultures in the Anthropocene alongside contemporary critical thought.

-Keywords: media studies, technology, digital culture, animal studies, anthropocene, extinction, contemporary realist and feminist philosophy
+Keywords: media studies, technology, digital culture, animal studies, anthropocene, extinction, climate change, contemporary philosophy (realism, non-philosophy, feminism, ontological turn)

 Piotr Szczęsny set himself on fire in protest of the Polish government in October 2017.
 Charged with political orientation, his self- immolation posed a challenge to the news media, forcing it deep into the gutter the suicide archive, where commentators debated appropriate aestheticsofprotest in a country whose imagery is predominately thanatic; in a nation-state that has been resurrected after its many occupations yet still remains within a sacrificial grave, with death as the cornerstone of community.
 In this article, I situate Szczęsny’s death within the nightmare-bound post-Soviet political scene through historically contextualizing the debate around his suicide, where the act itself was criticized on the basis of its inappropriate aesthetics of irrational self-harm.
 I argue that such binding of a/political catastrophe in a bundle of representations corresponds to what François Laruelle calls media intellectualism, a form of engaging suffering that relies on its mediation.
 Seeking an alternative discourse of engaging the a/political act, I look to Katerina Kolozova’s non-standard politics of pain and to Oxana Timofeeva’s work on “the catastrophe.”
 These positions, which I call stances of the unsubject, offer us differ- ent starting points for creating solidarity in spaces of void, pain and depression.
 For the unsubject, pain is the prerequisite for forming the political, albeit in a non-standard manner, where politics cannot oscillate around representations, ideologies or identities.
 Rather than mediate self-immolation, I ask whether the way that we define “the political” could benefit from a subtraction of mediation, from a catastrophic thinking in parallel with the brutality of the real, rather than the repetition of (national) trauma.